allpro/allpro.github.io/README.md

 creates a "responsive grid" layout.
 FluidGrid was inspired by
 **[Material-UI Grid](https://material-ui.com/api/grid/)** ("**MUI Grid**").
-It emulates the syntax and props of MUI Grid as closely as possible so devs familiar with that can learn FluidGrid quickly.
+It emulates the style and props of MUI Grid so devs familiar with that can learn FluidGrid quickly.

 - [Demo](https://allpro.github.io/react-fluid-grid/)